shamimulhaque1992/NovelNest/README.md

 # Task Management Web App

-This project is a task management web application built using **Vite** and **React**.
-It allows users to manage tasks, update preferences, and navigate through a professional UI.
-The app integrates **Clerk** for authentication, **Redux** for state management, and **Tailwind CSS** & **ShadcnUI** for styling.
+This project is a book showcasing web application built using **Vite** and **React** and **Tailwind CSS** for styling.
+It allows users to search books and filter books based on genres/topic .

 ## Features

-- User authentication using Clerk
-- Task management (CRUD operations)
-- User preferences management
-- Sorting and filtering tasks
-- State management using Redux
-- Dark/Light theme support
+- Showing books.
+- Caching Data for better user experience
+- Using tanstack/query for better data fetching experience and state management.
+- Storing user preference like searched terms and selected genres/topic
+- Showing pagination for comfortable user navigation to different pages
+- Fully mobile responsive
-- Professional UI using Tailwind CSS and ShadcnUI
+- Clean UI

 ## Technologies Used

 - **Vite** for fast development
 - **React** for component-based architecture
-- **Redux** for state management
+- **Context api and Tanstack/query** for state management
-- **Clerk** for authentication
 - **Tailwind CSS** for styling
-- **ShadcnUI** for UI components
 - **Axios** for API requests

 ## Setup Instructions